akankhya67/testing-Demo/README.md

 # testing-Demo
-This is my first git repository
+This is my first git repository.
+Author-Akankhya Sahu